GosiaS/Personal_portfolio/README.txt

 This page is heavily based on the tutorial from this page: https://realpython.com/get-started-with-django-1/#why-you-should-learn-django
 I changed little in the core code, and I kept using Bootstrap as per tutorial - I focused on django core code, not the page layout
 I added "my" page to the web, which is "store".
-It's not from any tutorial, but I was heavily inspired by uncle Google.
+It's not from any tutorial really, but was heavily inspired by https://manascode.com/django-ecommerce-website-tutorial-part-one/

 Commands to make it work on local environement:
     $ source venv/bin/activate